 - year-end reporting

-The bookkeeping isn’t “optional” if you want to know whether the property is performing or just staying afloat.
+The bookkeeping is not optional if you want to know whether the property is performing or just staying afloat.
+However, many owners only notice the mess at tax time.

 The Texas compliance cost: deadlines, documentation, and risk

-Texas is landlord-friendly in some ways—but it is not landlord-forgiving if you miss process.
+Texas is landlord-friendly in some ways.
+It is not landlord-forgiving if you miss the process.

 Security deposits: the 30-day clock is real

-Texas law generally requires returning the security deposit (or an itemized accounting, as applicable) within 30 days after the tenant surrenders the premises.
-That framework lives in Texas Property Code Chapter 92 (notably §92.103 and related sections).
+Texas law generally requires a landlord to refund the security deposit, or provide an itemized accounting when allowed, within 30 days after the tenant surrenders the premises.
+The security deposit deadline Texas owners should review lives in Texas Property Code Chapter 92, including Section 92.103 and related sections.

-If you miss deadlines or handle deductions poorly, Texas law can create serious exposure—including presumptions of bad faith and potential damages in some cases.
+If you miss deadlines or handle deductions poorly, Texas law may create serious exposure.
+That can include bad-faith presumptions and possible damages in some cases.

-We’re not lawyers, and this isn’t legal advice—just the operational reality: deposit accounting is a process, not a vibe.
-If you want a Texas-specific overview, see Texas Security Deposit Rules.
+We are not lawyers, and this is not legal advice.
+In short, deposit accounting is a process, not a vibe.

 Notices and late rent: “winging it” gets expensive

-Texas has rules around notices and procedures before you can escalate to eviction, and leases need to be written in a way that supports enforcement (including how late fees are described under Texas law).
+Texas has rules around notices and procedures before an owner can escalate.
+In addition, leases need to support enforcement, including how late fees are described.

-The Panhandle factor: why self-management feels harder here than you expected
+The Panhandle factor: why self-management feels harder here than expected

 Weather creates clustered problems